-- The Automation Manager receives patient demographic and encounter data only within the context of a work order.
-Whenever patient data changes, due to:

 - Update patient information (A31 or A08)

+- 605

 - Patient transfer (A02)

 - Transfer cancelled (A12)

 - Change inpatient to outpatient (A07)

 - Change outpatient to inpatient (A06)

 - Change patient identifier (A47)

 - Move patient account (A44)

 - Patients merge (A40)

-- it is the responsibility of the Order Filler to forward this update to the Automation Manager for all work orders in process for this patient, using a message "update work order" of transaction LAB-4.
+it is the responsibility of the Order Filler to forward this update to the Automation Manager for all work orders in process for this patient, using a message "update work order" of transaction [LAB-4].

-If there is no Work Order currently in process for that patient, the Automation Manager is not informed of the patient update.
+615 If there is no Work Order currently in process for that patient, the Automation Manager is not informed of the patient update.

-645 3.4.2.3.2 Patient Update Use Case Process Flow
+3.4.2.3.2 Patient Update Use Case Process Flow